digitalpeer/dittohunt/README.md

 ------------
 For simplicity, instructions for only PyQt4 and Python2 are listed here.
-However, you can adjust to use any combination of Python2/Python3 and PyQt4/PyQt5/Pyside if you prefer when it comes to runtime dependencies.
+However, you can adjust to use any combination of Python2/Python3 and PyQt4/PyQt5/PySide if you prefer when it comes to runtime dependencies.

-On Ubuntu, first install dependencies using the system package manager.
+On Ubuntu or Debian, first install dependencies using the system package manager.

-    sudo apt-get install python python-qt4 python-serial python-pip
+    sudo apt-get install python python-qt4 python-pip

 Then, use pip to install dittohunt.